IDinsight/ask-a-question/docs/develop/validation.md

 # Running validation

-!!! note "Currenlty, there is validation only for retrieval, i.e. `POST /embeddings-search` endpoint."
+!!! note "Currently, there is validation only for retrieval, i.e. `POST /embeddings-search` endpoint."

 To evaluate the performance your model (along with your own configurations and guardrails), run the validation test(s) in `core_backend/validation`.